lucasnijder/LS_BEP_2021/README.txt

 Dear reader,

+First of all, thank you for your interest in this study.

 Before anything can be executed, you first have to run the file "setup.R".
 This file loads the required packages and functions from the other files.

 ----- SIMULATION -----